GNOME/gimp/devel-docs/README.md

 ### Tutorials

-TODO: at least in C and in one of the officially supported binding (ideally even in all of them).
+**TODO**: at least in C and in one of the officially supported binding (ideally even in all of them).

 ### Porting from GIMP 2 plug-ins

+Take a look at our [porting guide](GIMP3-plug-in-porting-guide/README.md).

 ### Debugging

 GIMP provides an infrastructure to help debugging plug-ins.

-You are invited to read the [dedicated documentation](debug-plug-ins.txt).
+You are invited to read the [dedicated documentation](https://developer.gimp.org/resource/debug-plug-ins/).

 ## Script-fu development